 The heart's left atrial appendage (LAA) normally contracts to allow blood to flow in and out.
 For patients with AFib, the LAA no longer contracts in rhythm.
 This creates sluggish blood flow that can cause blood to pool and clot.

 Patients with atrial fibrillation are often prescribed a blood thinner to prevent clotting.
 However, not all patients can tolerate blood thinners.
 These patients are the best candidates for the LARIAT® procedure.

-The LARIAT® procedure is performed under general anesthesia.
-We insert one catheter under the patient’s rib cage and use another to guide it into place within the heart's left atrial appendage.
+During the LARIAT® procedure, a catheter is inserted under the patient’s rib cage and another is used to guide the high-tech device into place within the heart's left atrial appendage (LAA).

 Once in place, the LARIAT® Suture Delivery Device tightens a loop around the base of the LAA.
 The loop stitch permanently seals off this tiny cavity from the rest of the heart to block blood clots from traveling to the brain.
 Over time, the tied-off appendage turns into scar tissue.